meisyal/sastrawi-ruby/README.md

     gem install sastrawi

 Note that, this library requires Ruby.
 Ruby 1.9.3 or above should be installed on your system.
-I would recommend to choose the stable versions.
+I would recommend to use the stable versions.

 ## Usage